 The collaborative process teaches and depends upon a kind of deep listening, not just to what another is saying, but to the emotional frame from which those communications arise, from the fears and the hopes that are driving the conflict.
 What I think the collaborative process has to bring to the larger culture is the understanding that resolving conflict is a necessary human skill.
 We start with respect and the desire to understand what the other person is feeling, as well as thinking and saying.

-I think the larger meaning of collaborative practice is that conflict resolution is a skill set that every human being needs to have, because conflict is present in every human life.
+I think the larger meaning of collaborative practice is that conflict resolution is a skill set that everyone needs to have, because conflict is present in every human life.
 If you understand conflict, correctly, truly, you realize it arises when the way things are being done isn’t working anymore.
 The status quo has to change in some major way.
 The conflict is the red flag waving that says, “Pay attention!”

 Our natural human reaction is to get angry and start throwing stones across the conflict.
 What we have to do is you go into it, go toward it.
 To ask, Why aren’t things working and what can we change so that we could get along again?